plutomi/plutomi/README.md

 We _plan_ to add:

 - NATS for asynchronous communication streams
-- An events consumer read from NATS Jetstream and the email events SQS queue
+- An events consumer to read read from NATS Jetstream and the email events SQS queue
 - MeiliSearch/ElasticSearch for full text search
 - DuckDB/ClickHouse for analytics